This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you. See disclosure here.

 In my annual reader survey, the most requested recipe type was slow cooker meals and many of you asked for more soup recipes, so I’m killing two birds with one stone with this Slow Cooker Green Chile Chicken Enchilada Soup!

-Add some cilantro lime rice into this chicken enchilada soup to turn it into a Mexican gumbo!
-And then finish it off with a “better than box mix” brownie because everything should end with a brownie.
+And then finish it off with a “better than box mix” brownie because every meal should end with a brownie.

 • Slow Cooker – My slow cooker of choice switches itself to “warm” after the initial cooking time is up which is really handy when you’re going to be gone all day.